||Open University of Applied Sciences – Master´s level

 The course will be carried out if we get at least 10 enrolled students.

-This course can be selected as a separate unit or as a second part of the whole COSM series of three courses (15 ECTS).
+It is the introductory course and the actual conceptual frame of the whole COSM series of three courses (15 ECTS).
 This is the revised version of the course that went through the pilot stage of testing in Spring 2021 and was highly evaluated by all participants.

-Amongst carefully selected and invited experts and guest lecturers who share their experience and knowledge through COSM 2 are inspiring individuals from Finland, Poland, the United Kingdom, Jamaica, Philippines.
-They represent experience of work in Asia, Australia, Europe, and the Caribbean.
+Amongst carefully selected and invited experts and guest lecturers who share their experience and knowledge through COSM 1 are inspiring individuals from Finland, Sweden, Germany, Poland, Singapore, France, the United Kingdom, and the USA.
+They represent experience of work in Asia, Europe, and North America

 1-5 Finnish grading scale; assignment formats: groupwork, readings & discussion sessions, short essay, individual application plan of the course content;

 COSM 15 ECTS – Triplet of courses